RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/change-location-socket-files.md

         $ rladmin restart db <db name>
         ```

-    - For each master/slave shard for each database in the cluster:
+    - Restart each master and slave shard for each database in the cluster:

         {{% warning %}}
         We recommend that you run these commands during a maintenance window